yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/follower-reads.md

 ![Follower reads - Failover](/images/develop/global-apps/global-apps-follower-reads-failover.png)

 Notice how the application in `us-west` reads from the follower in `us-central` when the follower in `us-west` has failed.
-Even now, the read latency is just 40 ms, much less than the original 60 ms.
+The read latency is 40 ms, still much less than the original 60 ms.

 ## Learn more